Thacher Island (Cape Ann) Twin Lights

 History of Cape Ann Light Station

-Established in 1771 under British rule, the original twin lighthouses on Thacher Island were the first in North America designed to mark a hazardous location rather than a harbor entrance.
-They were constructed to warn sailors of the dangerous Londoner Ledge, a reef responsible for numerous shipwrecks.
+Established in 1771 under British rule, the original twin lighthouses on Thacher Island were both the first in North America designed to mark a hazardous location rather than a harbor entrance and the last lighthouses built under British colonial rule.
+Petitioned by John Hancock to protect his shipping interests, they were constructed to warn sailors of the dangerous Londoner Ledge, a reef responsible for numerous shipwrecks.

 The current granite towers, each standing 124 feet tall, were erected in 1861, replacing the original structures to accommodate advancements in lighthouse technology.